 Recipe FAQs

-Can I make these fritters using mashed sweet potatoes?
+Can I make potato fritters using mashed sweet potatoes?

-Can these be baked in the air fryer?
+Can potato fritters be baked in the air fryer?

 Yes, they sure can.
 They will not have as much of a crispy exterior as if you pan-fried them, but they will still be tasty.
 Bake them for 10 minutes at 380 degrees F, flipping once during the cooking process.